College Street, Wrexham: The Commercial Public House

 The Commercial Public House (No. 11) is a public house located on the lower side of College Street, near the street's junction with Town Hill.

 The building dates to c.
 1820, and was probably purpose-built to be a public house.
 The building was first recorded as "The Commercial Hotel" in 1841, and replaced an earlier (likely pub) building on the same site, which had been continually occupied by the late 17th century.
 That previous pub was known as the "Blue Posts", with a pub of that name recorded at the site from the 1690s up until the current pub's construction in the early 19th century.
 Although it is also described as the "Blue Bell Inn".
 It later combined with the "Ship Inn" located next door.

 It has been theorised that an inn was located on the site in the 15th century, housing St Giles' Church stonemasons, however it cannot be verified.
 It is also claimed that the first Wesleyan Methodist sermon (maybe actually first in the town) was preached in one of the street's premises, or in a yard of the street, in 1773 by Samuel Bradburn.

-In the 1990s, the pub became an Irish pub known as "Scruffy Murphys" as during the craze of Irish-themed establishments of the time.
+In the 1990s, the pub became an Irish pub known as "Scruffy Murphys" during the craze of Irish-themed establishments of the time.
 It returned to "The Commercial" afterwards.

 The 19th century building's exterior is of painted brick, and it has a slate roof.
 It is three storeys tall, while its entrance is located to the left of the building's centre.